Asashou/notes/09_pandas/09_pandas.md

     - can do vectorized math operations on Series, just like on arrays:
         - `s - 5`
         - `s < 0.5`
+        - math operations work on the data, not on the indices
     - you can plot immediately using Series methods, without having to specify x and y args!
         - `s.plot()` - line plot to current MPL axes, or creates new one if none exist
         - use `f, ax = plt.subplots` to prevent overwriting existing figures